cschwarz68/TrailerBackerUpper/notes.md

 			      We will refer to the commits logged on GitHub for reference should we need these.
 		2. Added basic test for drive.
 		3. Added better visual and console debug output.
+		4. And more.

 GENERAL

 	To Do:
 		1. Organize workspace.
+DONE
 		2. Create documentation file.
+IN PROGRESS
 			Publish to gh-pages?!
 		3. Ensure files have ending newlines.
 DONE
 		4. Update .gitignore to reflect repository structure and temporary files.
 DONE
 		5. Add unit tests where appropriate to local modules.
 DONE
 		6. List versions of packages installed!
+DONE
 		7. Better joystick control?
 NO
 		8. Update VSCode.
+DONE

 	Essential Modifications:
 		1. Added second user nads2.
 		2. Set up SSH and dual use of car.
 			Use .vscode directory.
 		3. Use -90, 0, 90 system.
 		4. Build task / launching.
 		5. Replaced old drive and steer modules with car module.
 		6. Moved old code to separate archive branch.
+		7. And more.

 	Questions:
 		1. How to get static type checking to detect external libraries?
+			Answer: No.

 	1. The original user on the Raspberry Pi is "nads" with password "nads".
 	2. The second user is "nads2" with password "nads2".
 	3. Attempting to use visual tests / debugging while connected to the second user via.
 SSH will not work.
 	4. When broadcasting video output, visit localhost:5000.
 (May have changed).
 	5. Cannot record video while using the controller to control the car.
 Suspected voltage drop causes the gamepad to disconnect, forcing the program into autonomous mode.
 	6. We may not have enough state information to implement model predictive control.
 	7. Sometimes the monitor enters a state where everything is minimized.
 To correct this:
 		1. Click the Raspberry Pi icon in the upper left corner.
 		2. Go to Preferences --> Screen Configuration.
 		3. Right click on the HDMI that appears.
 		4. Select Resolution --> 1920x1080.
 		5. Apply and reboot as prompted.
+	8. Add instructions for updating VSCode.

 ROBOT

 	1. If voltage is low, switch to using direct power from extension cord.
 	2. Steering will take power from white battery if the black one is turned off.
 	3. Plug the white battery into the monitor to charge.
 	4. To shutdown, click the Raspberry Pi icon in the upper left, navigate to logout, and then select shutdown.
 		Remember to check wires and unplug as necesary for safety.
+		Also command.
 	5. Wires.

 CAMERA

 	1. With OpenCV stuff, we can get the dimensions of an image with `image.shape`.
 	2. The OpenCV documentation is lacking in Python.
 Most of it is in C++, usually with a line somewhere describing the Python embedding.
 The C++ documentation is still useful!
-3. For some reason running in debug can cause issues witha  tuple ion teh reverse section..?
+	3. For some reason running in debug can cause issues with a tuple in the reverse section..?